opf/openproject/docs/user-guide/work-packages/edit-work-package/README.md

 ## Export work packages

-To export the work packages, choose **Export ...** in the settings menu on the top right of the work package list (or Gantt chart) view.
+To export the work packages, choose **Export ...** in the settings menu on the top right of the work package table (or Gantt chart) view.

 Please see [this separate guide](../exporting) for more information on exporting work packages.

 ## Bulk edit work packages

-To make a bulk update and edit several work packages at once, navigate to the work packages list view.
+To make a bulk update and edit several work packages at once, navigate to the work packages table view.
 Highlight all work packages which you want to edit.
 Tip: **keep the Ctrl. button pressed** in order to select and edit several work packages at once.